-I have over 9 years experience and offer both short and longer-term therapy.
-As well as seeing private clients, I also work as a counsellor in GP surgeries, mental health projects and with charities such as the Children's Society.
+I have over 13 years experience and offer both short-term (6-10 sessions) and longer-term therapy.
+As well as seeing private clients, I have worked as a counsellor in GP surgeries, mental health projects and with charities such as the Children's Society.

 If you have any further questions or wish to make an initial appointment, please contact me.
 I offer a free phone or video call (of up to 30 minutes) to discuss your needs.
-All information you share with me will be confidential and there is no obligation to make an appointment.
+All information you share with me is confidential.

 Training, qualifications & experience

-As well as currently working in GP surgeries and private practice, I've worked for the NHS and for several different counselling agencies such as Mental Health charities and the Children's Society.
-Before training to be a counsellor I worked in Mental Health, providing both group and 1-2-1 support for adults.
+As well as working privately I've worked for the NHS and for several different counselling agencies such as Mental Health charities and the Children's Society.
+Before training to be a counsellor I worked in Adult Mental Health, providing both group and 1-2-1 support for adults.
 I also have experience of supporting young people in Care.

-I trained as a counsellor after having experienced the transformational process of counselling myself.
-I am committed to my ongoing professional and personal development.
+I became a counsellor after having experienced the transformational process of counselling myself and am committed to my own ongoing personal and professional development.